houseabsolute/actions-rust-cross/README.md

 When compiling on Windows, it will do so in a Powershell environment, which can matter in some corner cases, like compiling the `openssl` crate with the `vendored` feature.

-Finally, it will run `strip` to strip the binary if the `strip` parameter is true.
+Finally, it will run `strip` to strip the binaries if the `strip` parameter is true.
 This is only possible for builds that are not done via `cross`.
 In addition, Windows builds for `aarch64` cannot be stripped either.